 The Company markets more than 20 products, many of which are prescribed by the same base of primary care physicians.
 This often requires multiple interactions with the same physician to provide appropriate information on our products.
 Our sales force has been advised and will be reminded that this limit applies to covered medical or health care professionals in California.
 We do not believe it applies to medical or health care professionals practicing in other states.
 Each category of items or activities that are included in the annual aggregate limit — gifts, promotional materials, and other items or activities — is discussed separately below.

-The PhRMA Code allows pharmaceutical companies to provide "items primarily for the education of patients or health care professionals if the items are not of substantial value ($100 or less) and do not have value to health care professionals outside of his or her professional responsibilities," as long as "they are not offered or provided in a manner or on conditions that would interfere with the independence of a health care professional's prescribing practices."
-Our annual aggregate limit on certain promotion-related expenditures excludes the provision of items permissible under the PhRMA Code as being of minimal value (less than a $25 retail value) and primarily for the education of patients or health care professionals.
+The PhRMA Code allows pharmaceutical companies to provide "items designed primarily for the education of patients or health care professionals if the items are not of substantial value ($100 or less) and do not have value to health care professionals outside of his or her professional responsibilities," as long as they are not provided“in exchange for prescribing products or for a commitment to continue prescribing products”or "in a manner or on conditions that would interfere with the independence of a health care professional's prescribing practices."
+Our annual aggregate limit on certain promotion-related expenditures for purposes of California law excludes from calculation educational items that are permissible under the PhRMA Code, if they have a retail value of less than $25.

-Neither California SB 1765, nor the PhRMA Code, nor the OIG Guidance defines "promotional materials."
-For purposes of this statute, Pfizer interprets that promotional materials are not materials that, under the PhRMA Code, form the basis of our interactions with medical and health care professionals.
+Neither California Business & Professions Code §§ 119400-119402, nor the PhRMA Code, nor the OIG Guidance defines "promotional materials."
+For purposes of this Statute, Pfizer interprets that promotional materials are not materials that, under the PhRMA Code, form the basis of our interactions with medical and health care professionals.
 Accordingly, Pfizer does not include in its definition of "promotional materials," documents and information that inform medical or health care professionals about Pfizer products, provide scientific and educational data, or support medical research and education.

 Other Items or Activities

-California SB 1765 also subjects to the per-medical or health care professional annual aggregate limit all other "items or activities that the pharmaceutical company may give or otherwise provide to an individual medical or health care professional in accordance with the OIG Guidance and with the PhRMA Code."
+The Statute also subjects to the per-medical or health care professional annual aggregate limit all other "items or activities that the pharmaceutical company may give or otherwise provide to an individual medical or health care professional in accordance with the OIG Guidance and with the PhRMA Code."
 We include, among other items in this category, the retail cost of meals provided to covered medical or health care professionals in connection with educational presentations.
 Historically, Pfizer has not limited attendance at these educational events.
 The per-medical or health care professional annual aggregate limit on certain promotional expenditures reflects Pfizer's commitment to responsible education and reasonable facilitation of attendance at educational programs in California.
-To comply with California SB 1765, Pfizer will monitor and limit, if necessary, the number of educational presentations that covered medical or health care professionals may attend during the reporting period to ensure compliance with the annual aggregate limit.
+To comply with the Statute, Pfizer will monitor and limit, if necessary, the number of educational presentations that covered medical or health care professionals may attend during the reporting period to ensure compliance with the annual aggregate limit.

 Pfizer Declaration of Compliance